No. 11 Penn State outlasts Northwestern 17-7 in sloppy game

 Northwestern gained just 13 yards in the first quarter and gave the ball back when Ji’Ayir Brown intercepted Ryan Hilinski and returned it to midfield.

-Clifford led a quick, 5-play drive from there, and found tight end Brenton Strange open in the flat.
+Clifford led a quick five-play drive from there, and found tight end Brenton Strange open in the flat.
 Strange leapt over a defender at the goal line to make it 7-0 late in the first.

 Hilinski didn’t complete his first pass until 10 minutes before halftime.
 Shortly afterward, a bad snap bounced at his feet and Penn State defensive end Nick Tarburton hopped on it.